Bug report #6822

-Updated by Donald MacFarlan about 1 month ago
+Updated by Donald MacFarlan 5 months ago

 I get the same result in QGIS 2.2 64 bit on Windows 7 (QGIS downloaded and installed today, openlayers plugin updated).
 Working on a remote area of the North Island West Coast, Google satellite shows very erratic displacement from GPS points.
 Bing Maps is better.
 A related (???) is that when I make a JPEG image the satellite image (OK in Print Oomposer) either disappears or is displaced a significant amount from the overlain data loaded from shapefiles and .csv files This also happens in Bing Maps